HugoBar/cocus/README.md

 Cocus is a Rails web app that helps you manage your recipes and fridge inventory.
 Track ingredients, check which recipes you can cook, and adjust quantities after cooking.

+> The web interface is maintained in a separate repository: [Cocus-Web](https://github.com/HugoBar/cocus-web).
+> This frontend connects to the backend to display recipes, manage ingredients, and generate shopping lists.

 ---

 ## Key Features